 The List Of Unsafe Foods For Parrots

-Humans have to crack open and ingest quite large amounts of seed for this to have any negative effect on them but, owing to their much smaller size, parrots and other birds are at risk with far smaller quantities.
+Humans have to crack open and ingest quite large amounts of seed for this to have any negative effect on them.
+But, owing to their much smaller size, parrots and other birds are at risk with far smaller quantities.

-African grey parrots have strong beaks that are easily capable of breaking open these pips and eating their contents.
+African grey parrots have strong beaks that are capable of breaking open these pips and eating their contents.

 All parts of the avocado plant are poisonous.
 This includes the stems, bark, leaves and the flesh, skin and seed of the fruit.

 The source of the poison is a fungicidal toxin called persin, which is present in the plant.

-Eating as few as 5 uncooked red kidney beans is enough to trigger toxicity in humans with can lead to severe vomiting and diarrhea.
+Eating as few as 5 uncooked red kidney beans is enough to trigger toxicity in humans.
+This can lead to severe vomiting and diarrhea.

-Lectins in beans can be destroyed by cooking the beans thoroughly at boiling temperature (100° C / 212° F) for at least 30 minutes.
+Destroy the lectins by cooking the beans thoroughly at boiling temperature (100° C / 212° F) for at least 30 minutes.

-||Caffeine is found in coffee, tea, soft drinks, energy drinks and chocolate, and is toxic to parrots.
+Caffeine is present in coffee, tea, soft drinks, energy drinks and chocolate, and is toxic to parrots.